aspectron/kaspa-mdbook/src/introduction.md

 # Introduction

-This documentation covers Kaspa WASM SDK - Rust infrastructure (Rusty Kaspa) WASM bindings that allow Rust code to be used from within JavaScript/TypeScript environments.
+This documentation covers Kaspa Rust and WASM SDKs - Rust infrastructure (Rusty Kaspa) and WASM bindings that allow Rust code to be used from within JavaScript and TypeScript environments.

-Please contribute!
+_Please contribute!
 This `mdbook` is very easy to edit.
-If you would like to suggest any changes or add anything, please check the [Contributing](./contributing.md) page.
+If you would like to suggest any changes or add anything, please check the [Contributing](./contributing.md) page._

 # Technologies